eidosmontreal/unreal-vdb/README.md

 ## Advanced examples

-You can now play with Unreal materials to achieve the look you want. `VdbActors` will only display if they use a **`Volume material`**.
+You can now play with Unreal materials to achieve the look you want. `VdbMaterialActors` will only display if they use a **`Volume material`**.
 We provide a few examples that are already compatible with VDB rendering.

 ![](Resources/materials.png)